 - Performance measurement programs

-Basic Rule #1: Invest in Your Agents
+Rule #1: Invest in Your Agents

-This is the time to reflect on how to attract and retain top talent to your Contact Centers.
+This is the time to reflect on how to attract and retain top talent to your contact centers.
 Ask yourself: Do you have the most competitive pay rate, a proper reward system, a positive work culture and opportunities for career advancement?
-All of these employment benefits to your potential agent must keep up with or exceed industry standards and be thoroughly explained during the recruiting process.
+All these employment benefits to your potential agent must keep up with or exceed industry standards and be thoroughly explained during the recruiting process.
 By investing in these fundamentals, you will cast a wider net for potential applicants and improve how your internal brand is perceived by prospective hires.

 - Language: Test their language skills during the interview process.
 Don’t simply rely on certifications.